Hello1024/hello1024.github.io/_posts/2021-03-03-linux-dupe-memory.md

 ---
 layout: post
-title: How much memory does the linux kernel waste?
+title: How much memory does a Linux system waste?
 ---

 How much RAM on your laptop is sitting unused?
 How much is empty?
 How much is redundant?